 Teams are asked to be at the fields for all scheduled games at least 15 minutes prior to Kick Off.

 Teams (players and coaches) will take up positions on the same side of the field on opposite sides of the centre field line.
 All players and coaches shall restrict their movement to an area no closer than 10 meters of the centre line and 2 meters back from the touch line.
 Spectators must watch the game from the opposite side of the field.

 Each team shall have two sets of different coloured jerseys.
 In the event of a conflict of jersey colours, the first team (Home team) listed on the schedule shall be required to change.
 The goaltender’s jersey must be distinct from those of their team, the opposing team and the referee.
 Each player must wear a numbered shirt with the number assigned to the player on the team list.
 All players must wear shoes that conform to the requirements of FIFA Law IV.
 Shin guards are mandatory.
 U8 to U12 games shall be played with size four (4) ball.
 All other games (U13 and up) shall be played with a size five (5) ball.
 The tournament will provide a game ball.

-Depending on the availability of officials for the event, linesmen are NOT always provided for round robin games or semi-finals.
+Depending on the availability of officials for the event, linesmen are NOT always provided for round robin games or quarter-finals.
 Each team will be required to provide one linesman.
 Linesmen will be provided for final games.

 15. Duration of Game